 The socket has a rim of rubbery fibrocartilage called the labrum.
 The labrum acts as a gasket, sealing in joint fluid and maintaining lubrication and nutrition.
 In addition, numerous tendons surround the hip, as well as bursae, which are lubrication "cushions" where soft tissues glide over bony prominences.

-There are many factors that can cause pain and lead someone to seek medical treatment for their hips, among them abnormal anatomy a person is born with, or conditions that develop during the growth and development of the bones grow in childhood or adolescence.
+Many factors can cause hip pain or hip problems that would lead someone to seek medical treatment from an orthopedist.
+These include abnormal anatomy that a person is born with and conditions that develop during the growth and development of the bones grow in childhood or adolescence.
 Trauma, as well as the wear and tear that occurs with aging can all lead to progressive arthritic changes.
-Hip pain in athletes is commonly the result of a muscle strain or tendonitis.
+Hip pain in athletes is commonly the result of a muscle strain or tendinitis.
 The diagnosis and management of hip injuries has evolved substantially with the advancement in diagnostic tools such as magnetic resonance imaging and with new minimally invasive techniques and in hip arthroscopy.